Introduction to Create Tables in HTML

 - We will create each cell with the beginning cell tag <TD> and then add the content or data to the cell and then close the cell with the ending cell tag </TD>.

 3. <th> Tag

 - The <th> tag is used to define the header cell in an HTML table.

 - The header cell in the table is used to provide information for the remaining cells of the column.

 - Header tag : <TH> </TH>

-- Usually it is placed in the top of the cells.
+- Usually, it is placed at the top of the cells.